Complexlity/bountychain-old/README.md

   - [ ] For bounty description
   - [ ] For bounty submission
 - [ ] Rich text support for description

+### Code

+- [ ] Use TRPC for API calls
+   Currently, the api calls are not typesafe and does not have any auto complete and automatic schema parsing.
+Using TRPC will solve all these issues.
+See [Bounty API Folder](/src/features/bounties/api/)
+- [ ] Use chainId as source or truth not chainName Using chainId is more reliable than chainName especially if support for other chains might be added.